Refugee hotel rooms ‘not good value for money’ says Afghanistan evacuee

 “For people who are living here, the situation in Afghanistan was chaotic and people are experiencing PTSD as well due to that situation… being stuck in one place in an uncertain situation has certainly, I think, added to that psychological burden.”

-And although the pair are “grateful” to the UK Government, Abdul does not believe those living at the hotel are happy and maintains he would prefer the “freedom” of a flat.
+And although the couple are “grateful” to the UK Government, Abdul does not believe those living at the hotel are happy and maintains he would prefer the “freedom” of a flat.

 “We are grateful for the support in reallocating us at a time where the future was uncertain and we were stuck under the brutal Taliban regime – it was a matter of life and death,” he said.